 Submitted by Jenny from Travelynn Family

 It you are a free-spirited soul who loves to travel without a schedule, moving from place to place at a whim, you may be frustrated to know that for many of Africa’s big safari parks, you need to book accommodation in advance.
 And not just a day or so in advance.
 For places such a Etosha in Namibia, or Kruger in South Africa, or Chobe in Botswana, you need to book weeks, sometimes months in advance, evening if you’re camping.

 For many, a trip to Africa and a visit to one of the big game parks, is a once in a lifetime experience.
 If you haven’t booked accommodation and there’s no availability, you will be allowed into the park for the day, but you must be out of the park gates by sunset.
 This is such a shame as one of the best ways to experience a safari is on a nighttime game drive, and also to get out on a drive at sunrise when many animals are at their most active.

 However, there are many smaller safari parks in Africa where you can turn up on the day and find a camping spot or lodge for the night.
-These parks will often provide a more intimate experience with wildlife and won't be as busy.
-Although, if you want to tick off the 'big five', your best bet is to head to one of the bigger parks, that often have a larger population of wildlife.
+These parks will often provide a more intimate experience with wildlife.
+Plus they usually won’t be as busy.
+Although, if you want to tick off the ‘big five’, your best bet is to head to one of the bigger parks.
+They often have a larger population of wildlife.
 If you are on safari with kids, these bigger parks often have a swimming pool, perfect after a early morning game drive.

 Listen to your Guides and Camp Staff while on an African Safari

 This last little tip is from me, and it is so important to remember and is one of the most important safari safety tips I can give you.